mr-CJ-ams/OptiMark/README.md

       ii.
 Download Template: Opens the DownloadTemplateScreen, where users can download question templates for different question counts (25, 50, 75, or 100 items).

       iii.
-Start Test: Opens the CheckBoxesScreen, where users can select the number of questions (25, 50, 75, or 100) and proceed with the test.
+Start Test: Opens the CheckBoxesScreen, where users can select the number of questions (between 1 to 100) and proceed with the test.

 ![image](https://github.com/mr-CJ-ams/OptiMark/assets/110215820/7826d467-e1dd-4012-ad7a-76e1df0d4c96)